 Place To Register Domain-Name

 There are several domain registrars out there.
 Namecheap and GoDaddy are the most popular.
 I use and recommend Namecheap.
-You can also get a Free Domain Name with Bluehost hosting.
+You can also get a Free Name with Bluehost hosting.

 Place To Host Domain-Name